 I didn’t even start doing music writing for actual publications until a couple of years ago.
 And then it only took me less than a year to realize, okay, I don’t even want to be a part of this wider industry to the extent that I thought I did.

 I just consider it damage control, You know, like I’m just minimizing the troubles that are gonna come my way by staying small.

 I watched that Resident Advisor documentary, that was fun.
-There’s a part where you say how you don’t like being around “creatives,” you dislike concerts, you dislike the industry, but you do like art itself.
+There’s a part where you say how you don’t like being around “creatives,” you dislike concerts, you dislike the industry.
 It’s nice hearing that.
-For one, because I also dislike concerts, I think they’re antithetical to why I care about art in the first place.
+For one, because I also dislike concerts, I think they’re antithetical to why I care about music in the first place.